 The following must be distinguished here:

-- Social welfare or basic provision for old-age and in the case of incapacity for work is received by those who are part of the same group of people but who are either already of retirement age or unfit for work on health grounds, i.e. unable to work for at least three hours per day.
+- Social welfare or basic provision for old-age and in the case of the reduction of earning capacity is received by those who are part of the same group of people but who are either already of retirement age or hindered to work because for health issues, i.e. unable to work for at least three hours per day.
 The amount of the benefits is identical to that of unemployment benefit II.

 - Asylum seeker benefits are received by those who live in Germany as asylum seekers, those with permission to remain until deported or holders of certain humanitarian residence permits.
 Asylum seeker benefits are significantly below the level of the other benefits to secure existence.
 Moreover, in the first 15 months, only limited healthcare applies.

 If your immigration as an EU citizen was exclusively to seek work, you will receive no unemployment benefit II.
-However, if you take at least marginal employment, you can receive supplementary benefits.
+In this particular case, you could have a claim to social welfare.
+However, if you take at least marginal employment, you can receive supplementary benefits in accordance with the Social Security Code II.

 Furthermore, newly arrived EU citizens have no entitlement to unemployment benefit II during the first 3 months in Germany.
 The same applies for non-EU citizens unless their immigration is for the purpose of family reunification with German citizens.